cn0304/edu-ragbot-final/readme.txt

 python scripts/test.py --query "How is the campus in INTI?"

 Compare
-python scripts/test.py --query "How is the INTI bachelor-of-business-hons-with-psychology vs MSU bachelor-marketing-psychology fees ?"
+python scripts/test.py --query "How is the INTI bachelor-of-business-hons-with-psychology vs MSU bachelor-marketing-psychology fees?" python scripts/test.py --query "What is the cheapest fees for Diploma in Business?"

-UNIVERSITY
-1. ATC
-2. INTI
-3. MSU
-4. MCKL
-5. PIDC
-6. UOW
-9. SENTRAL
-10. THE ONE ACADEMY
-11. UNITAR
-13. PSDC
-14. ROYAL
-7. PENISULA -- PDF
-8. tarc -- IMAGE FEES
-12. VERITAS -- IMAGE FEES

-HOW TO RUN WEB SERVER
-python -m backend.app.web_dashboard
-chat.html

 CI/CD
 python scripts/run_all_scrapers.py